wzit/XMiLog/ReadMe.txt

 =====
 This library is made for use by software developers.
 This software has been developed under :
-* Microsoft Visual Studio 2005 for the Windows version (developed and tested under Windows XP)
+* Microsoft Visual Studio 2008 for the Windows version (developed and tested under Windows XP)
-* Xcode 2.2.1 for the Mac OS X version (developed and tested under Mac OS X 10.4, a.k.a Tiger)
+* Xcode 3.1 for the Mac OS X version (developed and tested under Mac OS X 10.5, a.k.a Leopard)
 Project files for those two development environments are provided.
 No Linux port is available so far.
 Porting would be easy, only the time management routine are platform-dependant.
 The platform-dependant code has been